Assistant Professor of German Studies and History

 Tyler Carrington is a cultural historian of modern Germany and teaches a wide variety of courses in the German Studies curriculum, ranging from intro and advanced German language, culture, and literature courses to seminars in German history, gender and sexuality (especially masculinity), and urban studies.

 His book, Love at Last Sight: Dating, Intimacy, and Risk in Turn-of-the-Century Berlin (Oxford University Press, January 2019) examines the risks and rewards of modern dating in the modern metropolis.
-It is structured around the murder investigation and trial of a young woman, Frieda Kliem, who was killed in the Falkenhagener forest when rendesvousing with a man she met via a newspaper personal ad.
+It is structured around the murder investigation and trial of a young woman, Frieda Kliem, who was killed in the Falkenhagen forest when rendezvousing with a man she met via a newspaper personal ad.

 Link to Curriculum Vitae